 Sleep Apnea Austin

 Do you wake up feeling tired even after hours of sleep?
 Do your days normally greet you with a morning headache?
 Do you find that you are moody and drowsy throughout the day?
 Does your spouse complain of your loud and constant snoring?
-These are all common symptoms of sleep apnea, a deadly condition that usually goes undiagnosed and untreated for millions of Americans.
+These are all common symptoms of sleep apnea Austin residents may suffer from this deadly condition that usually goes undiagnosed and untreated for millions of Americans.
 Patients with sleep apnea experience multiple pauses in breathing while they sleep, in some cases hundreds of times each night, a problem that can lead to serious health conditions.

 Types of Sleep Apnea

 Sleep apnea Austin residents have is not an easy condition to deal with simply because there isn’t just one type.
 Patients can suffer from one of the three apneas, all of which are dangerous and can cause serious health risks such as stroke, diabetes, poor cardiovascular health, and even organ failure.
 Below are the three types of sleep apnea:

 - Obstructive sleep apnea – Obstructive sleep apnea (OSA) is the most commonly found type of sleep apnea.
 It occurs when the airway becomes obstructed or severely narrowed due to a soft palate collapse.
 Obstructive sleep apnea is commonly found in those who are overweight due to the excess fat deposits in the throat and neck areas, however, patients who are NOT overweight can also suffer from obstructive sleep apnea.
 Obstructive sleep apnea can also be caused by the tongue, tonsils, and other soft tissues in the throat.

 - Central sleep apnea – Central sleep apnea occurs when the brain “forgets” to notify the body to breathe.
 The cause of central sleep apnea is usually due to a problem in the respiratory control centers that are housed in the brain.